brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 Start Slow
 ----------

-You've already heard this many times, so I don't need to belabor the point.
+You've already heard this advice many times, so I don't need to belabor the point.
 The most common problem that I saw on the trail was repetitive stress injury.
 And most of the time this involved hikers who had started making big miles early in their trip.
 I kept my daily milage under 12 for the first week of the trip to avoid this